carpentries-incubator/high-dimensional-stats-r/reviews.md

 &#x2612; The points still to be addressed are:

 - Conversion to The Carpentries Workbench
-- Alt text for Episode 3 and Challenge figures in Episode 4, 6 and 7 required.
 - The lesson does not make use of superfluous data sets: ensuring that later uses of microarray and scrnaseq data is justified (as opposed to prostate/methylation).
 - The example data sets are described.
 - All key terms are contained in the internal lesson glossary.